Warmick91/Warmick91/README.md

 ### Hello there! 👋

 My name is Krzysztof, and I don't think there's a single box that I can quite fit into.
 I am an IHK-certified software developer, hold a Master's Degree in instrumental music (double bass), have traveled the world with one of the most prestigious orchestras on this planet, and have also worked with a circus.
 I love philosophy, appreciate sci-fi in its purest form, and consider J.R.R.
-Tolkien my spiritual master.
+Tolkien the literary master.

 - 🌱 Currently focusing on XR Development in Unity and on C#/.Net
 - 🔭 Working on personal projects, "Aural Odyssey" and "The Fangs of Gods"